IBM/mern-app/README.md

 # Create and deploy a cloud native web application using the MERN (MongoDB, Express, React, Node.js) stack

 This repository has code to create a web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).
-We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy to Kubernetes or Cloud Foundry.
+We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy your app to Cloud Foundry, a Kubernetes cluster, or a Red Hat OpenShift cluster.
+OpenShift is available only through a standard cluster, which requires you to have a billable account.

 By running this code, you'll understand how to:
 * Build an application that uses MongoDB, Express.js, React, and Node.js.